 In February 2007, the Financial Accounting Standards Board's (FASB) issued Statement No. 159, The Fair Value Option for Financial Assets and Financial Liabilities, (SFAS 159).
 SFAS 159 allows entities the option to measure eligible financial instruments at fair value as of specified dates.
 Such election, which may be applied on an instrument by instrument basis, is typically irrevocable once elected.
 SFAS 159 is effective for fiscal years beginning after November 15, 2007, and early application is allowed under certain circumstances.
-We have not yet determined the impact this interpretation will have on our financial position.
+We have determined that we will not elect the option to measure eligible financial instruments at fair value allowable under SFAS 159, and therefore, we believe that this interpretation will not have a material impact, if any, on our financial position.

 In September 2006, the FASB issued SFAS No. 157, Fair Value Measurements, (SFAS 157).
 This statement defines fair value, establishes a framework for using fair value to measure assets and liabilities, and expands disclosures about fair value measurements.
 The statement applies whenever other statements require or permit assets or liabilities to be measured at fair value.
 SFAS 157 is effective for our fiscal year beginning December 31, 2008.
-We are evaluating the impact the adoption of SFAS 157 will have on our consolidated financial statements.
+We have evaluated the impact of adopting SFAS 157 and believe that it will not have a material impact, if any, on our consolidated financial statements.